 Tip: Try to use the colors to make black you are already using in your picture to create more harmony and avoid too many colors.

 Three Color Mixing & Color Correcting To Make Black In Watercolor

 Below are two sets of black mixes the only change I have made is to change the blue.

 - I have used lemon yellow, scarlet red (cad red), and ultramarine blue in Group 1.

 - In group two I have used the same red and yellow and changed the blue to intense blue (phthalo blue)

 This shows just how different your mixes can be even with slight changes to the colors or the quantity of a specific color.

 It also shows that even with different colors if you follow some simple guidelines you can easily mix rich blacks that match your pictures with most reds, yellows, and blues you have in your palette.

-Tip: I find the easiest way to make black with 3 colors is to mix two of the 3 colors together to make either orange, green, or purple then to add its complementary color in small amounts rather than trying to mix all three colors together.
+Tip: I find the easiest way to make black with 3 colors is to mix two of the 3 colors together to make either orange, green, or purple then add its complementary color in small amounts rather than trying to mix all three colors together.

 - (red and yellow) orange + blue